cloudnativegeo/cloudnativegeo.org/content/blog/20231016-stac-sprint-recap.md

 During this sprint, we focused on developing tutorials that target non-Python users.
 A huge shoutout to [Mike Mahoney](https://www.mm218.dev/) for developing three stellar tutorials that are now on the STAC website.
 These tutorials expand our STAC education into R – [Download data from a STAC API using R, rstac, and GDAL](https://stacspec.org/en/tutorials/1-download-data-using-r/) and [How to Query STAC APIs using rstac and CQL2](https://stacspec.org/en/tutorials/2-using-rstac-and-cql2-to-query-stac-api/) – and Command Line Interface with the [CLI data download tutorial](https://stacspec.org/en/tutorials/gdal_cli/).
 If you want to read more about cloud-native tools for non-Pyton users, check out Mike’s blog from a few weeks back: [“Cloud-Native Geospatial If You Don't Speak Snake”](https://cloudnativegeo.org/blog/2023/09/cloud-native-geospatial-if-you-dont-speak-snake/).

-A few more tutorials from the sprint are still in progress and will be added to the STAC site tutorials section soon including an improved STAC Extensions tutorial by [Dimple Jain](https://www.linkedin.com/in/jaindimple/) and a tutorial on creating a STAC Catalog by [Mansi Shah](https://www.linkedin.com/in/mkshah605/).
+A few more tutorials from the sprint are still in progress and will be added to the STAC site tutorials section soon including an improved STAC Extensions tutorial by [Dimple Jain](https://www.linkedin.com/in/jaindimple/) and a tutorial on creating a STAC Catalog via the command line by [Mansi Shah](https://www.linkedin.com/in/mkshah605/).

 For STAC documentation, a new STAC FAQ page was further developed (we first started building this at a STAC working session this fall) and will be added to the site in the coming months.